100-118 W. Armour Blvd Progress Photos

 September 29th, 2016 – The Colonnades – 100-118 W. Armour Blvd.

 June 20th, 2017 Update: The Colonnade

 As you can see from the historic photo above and the rendering, the exterior facade and porches are will be restored to to historic standards.
-Half of the rental homes will be finished and ready to rent mid-late June and the other half of the homes will be July-late August.
+Half of the rental homes will be finished and ready to rent mid-late June and the other half of the homes will be September to mid-October.
 The smaller three buildings will feature one bedroom and two bedroom units and the larger building will feature two and three bedroom units.
 We are very excited to have a smaller rental community with real wood floors, washer and dryer in-unit, balconies, and modern finishes.
 If you would like to schedule a tour and see floor-plans and pricing, please visit The Colonnades Floor Plans page.